 - Different from the primary source (e.g., occasions), you need to define the unit of count for each of the sources before proceeding to the next step.
 Learn more.

 In the example below, each record in both the primary source and secondary source represents a respondent; therefore the same unit of count.
+The Harmoni setting is off so you cannot enter a unit of count.

 - Select the secondary source.